ray-project/ray/doc/source/e2e-ptl-guide.rst

 each with a different hyperparameter configuration, and each training run also parallelized.
 All you have to do is move your training code to a function, pass the function to ``tune.run``, and make sure to add the appropriate callback (Either ``TuneReportCallback`` or ``TuneReportCheckpointCallback``) to your PyTorch Lightning Trainer.

-.. warning:: Make sure to use the callbacks from the Ray Lightning library and not the one from the Tune library.
-Use ``ray_lightning.tune.TuneReportCallback`` and not ``ray.tune.integrations.TuneReportCallback``.
+.. warning:: Make sure to use the callbacks from the Ray Lightning library and not the one from the Tune library, i.e. use ``ray_lightning.tune.TuneReportCallback`` and not ``ray.tune.integrations.pytorch_lightning.TuneReportCallback``.

 Example using Ray Lightning with Tune:

 .. code-block:: python

     from ray_lightning import RayPlugin
     from ray_lightning.tune import TuneReportCallback